Create and manage dashboards

-The gear button lets you configure the visualization.
+The pencil button lets you edit the visualization.
 For example, for a line chart you can choose to show the legend and axes and choose the time range to plot.

 This table describes the types of tiles you can add to a dashboard: